Saturday, 28 June 2025

 Rolex Double Red Sea Dweller ref 1665 mk4

-With the current economic climate, the prices of DRSD have dropped to a reasonable level and it may be a great opportunity to get one now.
+With the current economic climate, the prices of DRSD have dropped to a reasonable level and it has reignite my desire to find one and it may be a great opportunity to get one now.

 In addition, its uniqueness comes with the fact that this technology was developed by Rolex during its early partnerships with the U.S. Navy and the French deep-sea diving company COMEX, and it has been the defining feature of the Rolex Sea-Dweller collection ever since.
 Not only is the reference 1665 the very first Sea-Dweller that Rolex ever produced, but it also represents the first time that a helium gas escape valve ever appeared on a Rolex watch.